How to Learn Linux? (from Zero to Hero), a guide for learning Linux

 Most of the time, your toolchain is a set of various little tools, and you need to run them and combine them in a shell.

 You need to learn:

-Try to set up your favorite development environment on Linux, here are some tools may be used.
-Remember to keep tracking of your configurations, I use Git to for configuration version control.
+Try to set up your development environment on Linux, here are some tools may be used.
+Remember to keep tracking of your configurations.
+I use Git for configuration version control.

 This stage, of course, involve much other specific domain knowledge, this depends on your choose technology and framework, for the most modern programming language, such as Ruby/Python/Rust, it will be easier to set up the environment.